katerebekah/csharp-dotnet-milestones/2-databases/exercises/DBS_V9-MIGRATIONS.md

 This exercise probably needs a good review/editing before it is ready for the students!

-1. Create a project to develop an animal database with the following columns:
+1. Create a project to develop an animal database with instances of the objects you've already created.
-  * ID
-  * species
-  * average weight
 Seed the database with two entries, and ensure you can view them via the Server Explorer.

 2. Add a column to your model for 'habitat', and add a migration for it.